The lunar cycles

 NAMELY THE FEAST OF TRUMPETS AND THE DAY OF ATONEMENT?

-The lunar calendar set forth years of 12 months and years of 13 months.
-In a span of nineteen years there were seven of those nineteen years in which the religious authorities would find that after the passage of 12 moons the upcoming moon was going to come to fullness on a day that fell short of the spring equinox.
-This would also be a moon that was not going to see the barley ripen or become "Abib".
-It would therefore fail to qualify for the Nisan moon.
-In such a situation this moon was reckoned to be a second month of Adar and therefore a 13th month for that year.
-This extra or embolismic month would "push" the following moon, (which of course was now the moon of Nisan), up into the years to become the first full moon after the spring equinox.
+The lunar calendar set forth years of 12 months or 13 months.
+In a span of nineteen years, the Metonic Cycle, there were seven years of 13 months.
+These were years in which the religious authorities would closely examine the new moon in the early springtime after the passage of 12 moons.
+The Sanhedrin or priests authorized to make this assessment would determine if that upcoming moon was going to come to fullness after the spring equinox or if the full moon would fall short of the spring equinox.
+If the full moon was going to come after the Spring equinox it would be declared to be the Nisan moon.
+If it was going to fall short of the spring equinox then it would be declared a second month of Adar, in effect a 13th month for that year.
+This extra or embolismic month would "push" the following moon, (which of course was now the moon of Nisan), up into the year.
+This in turn would to make for a late Passover, a late Pentecost, and late Fall Feasts for that year.

-So in an embolismic year with an extra month, (called Adar 2), the Paschal month of Nisan would come later than usual that particular year.
+So in those years with an extra embolismic month called Adar 2), the Paschal month of Nisan would come later than usual for that year.
 Passover in such years would be celebrated well up into our Roman month of April.
 The next year Nisan would fall back 11.24 days and the following year back another 11.24 days until the moon after the 12th moon again failed to come to fullness before the spring equinox.
 Once again the lunar calendar would have to be adjusted.
 A second month would need to be inserted into the Hebrew calendar to bring it into proper alignment with the springtime.
 These extra embolismic months "Adar 2" would push the month of Nisan up into the threshold of the spring equinox and into the time when the barley ripened and became "Abib".

 The lunar calendar worked pretty well in its time.
 For agriculturally based societies and for pilgrim travelers this solar-lunar calendar was very useful.
 It did not have the predictive accuracy to the very day that the Roman solar calendar provided.
 But their solar-lunar calendar was very practical and handy for planting and harvest and the Spring, Summer and Fall festivals.
 It was, in effect, a calendar that God had provided for the people.
 It was posted up in the sky at night.
 And it was there for everyone to see.